vikaschouhan/tf2_models/README.md

 # tf2_models
-This is a library which provides several tensorflow2 (keras) cnn models which are already available publicly via a single coherence api.
+This is a library which provides several tensorflow2 (keras) cnn models (already available publicly) via a single coherent api.
 Following models are supported right now.
 - densenet169
 - densenet161
 - densenet201